horenbergerb/horenbergerb.github.io/_posts/2023-12-05-lambert-w-equation.md

 The Lambert W function is a nifty hack for tricky algebra problems.

-ChatGPT still can't do algebra, but it seems to have lots of relevant latent knowledge.
-It did well at knowing its own limits and avoiding hallucinations.
+ChatGPT still can't do algebra, but it seems to have relevant latent knowledge.
+It did fairly well at knowing its own limits and avoiding hallucinations.
 It also impressed me with its use of tools.